JingKaiNg/DevelopmentBlog/README.md

-This is my development blog on what I have learnt each week.
+This is my development blog on what I have learnt each week in ID.